 Our Vision

-Providing our unhoused a place for resources and a sense of belonging.
+Providing our unhoused a place for resources and a sense of belonging no matter their current circumstances.

 Our History

-In 2017 my wife and I attended a health fair with our church.
-The event was held in partnership with a local shelter for those dealing with homelessness.
-What I didn’t realize was how the community that I served that day, giving haircuts to the men, would come to serve me back in ways I couldn’t imagine.
+In 2017 I attended a health fair with our church.
+The event was held in partnership with a local shelter for those dealing with homelessness in Wilmington Ca. What I didn’t realize was how the community that I served that day, would come to serve me back in ways I couldn’t imagine.

 When I returned alone the following month, I started asking how I might help in ways other than placing food on their plates during dinner service.
 As I listened, the most requested thing amongst the community seemed to be clean socks.
 It was an easy enough request.
 So, I started stuffing paper bags with socks and bringing them with me when I came to serve once a month.
 I became known as the “sock guy,” passing out paper bags full of socks to the tent community in the alley behind the shelter.